ialbert/biostar-central/docs/recipes/general.md

     conda install --file conf/conda_requirements.txt  # Install conda requirements.

-## Load data and run local server
+## Quick start

-Enter the `biostar-central` directory:
+From enter the `biostar-central` source directory:

+    # Load the environment variables.
+    conda activate < virtual environment >

     # Initialize database, import test data, and run the site.
     make recipes init recipe_demo serve

+Visit **http://localhost:8000** to see the site loaded with default settings.
+Enjoy.

 # What is a recipe?